 Exchange Listing.
 We do not plan on making an application to list the Warrants on Nasdaq, any other national securities exchange or other nationally recognized trading system, or the TASE.
-Our Common Stock is listed on Nasdaq, under the ticker symbol "CMCT," and the TASE, under the ticker symbol "CMCT-L."
+Our Common Stock is listed on Nasdaq and the TASE, in each case under the ticker symbol "CMCT."